Akillis Story

 |

-pace with them as they occasionally run back and forth along the outside of her pasture
+She kept pace with them as they occasionally ran back and forth along the outside of her pasture

 fencing, particularly at dawn.
-Never has she allowed one in her pasture.
-She also protects
+Never did she allowed one in her pasture.
+She also protected

-her goats from large birds, squirrels, raccoons, and has killed a possum, as well as a
+her goats from large birds, squirrels, raccoons, and even killed a possum, as well as a

 huge rat.
-Akilli has gotten sprayed more times than we can count by skunks, as she manages
+Akilli had gotten sprayed more times than we can count by skunks, as she managed

 to corner them in her pasture.
-Smells dont seem to bother her, as she is just as
+Smells didnt seem to bother her, as she was just as

 much at home with the stinky billy goats, as with the goat mothers and their babies.